ozchamo/YAKKO/README.md

 ---
 ## MY OWN EXPERIENCE AND FINAL WORDS
 - YAKKO is a big undertaking.
 It began as an exercise in curiosity and developed into a fledgling almost-product
 - As I created clusters and then tried things I didn't know how to do, I quicky appreciated having the ease of rebuilding from scratch.
-I can see my customers taking the same approach! (but be careful of the destruction power of "yakko deletecluster force"!)
+I can see YAKKO users taking the same approach! (but be careful of the destructive power of "yakko deletecluster force"!)
-- Kubernetes, with all the ultra-modern design principles of distributed computing and software delivery it promotes, is replacing the face of everything we took for granted in computing: hardware becomes even more commoditised (anything goes, including Raspebrry Pies), virtualisation is turned on its head to become a second (or even third) class citizen (due to CNV - Container Native Virtualisation), dependencies are a thing of the past, resilience is a given, and immutability and statelessness are here to stay for the good of mankind.
+- Kubernetes, with all the ultra-modern design principles of distributed computing and software delivery it promotes, is replacing the face of everything we took for granted in computing: hardware becomes even more commoditised (anything goes, including Raspberry Pies), virtualisation is turned on its head to become a second (or even third) class citizen (due to CNV - Container Native Virtualisation), dependencies are a thing of the past, resilience is a given, and immutability and statelessness are here to stay for the good of mankind.
 Kubernetes is the new Operating System (of the datatacentre) and Containers are Linux.
 Time to learn again.
 - There will always be people, like me, who hold "self-hosted" as a guiding principle to learn from and...
 Enjoy!